AJEvans/dbexamples/src/site/markdown/code.md

 ### Code style

 Not knowing the environment the code is entering, Java was chosen as platform-agnostic and easy to distribute, while allowing reasonable GUI development.
-For a less formal project achieving the same ends with less development time, I'd probably have picked Python running in Jupyter, but Java brings a formalism and long-hand clarity which seems appropriate.
+For a less formal project achieving the data transformation and display with less development time, I'd probably have picked Python running in Jupyter, but Java brings a formalism and long-hand clarity which seems appropriate.

 In terms of style, I've valued clarity over efficiency where efficiency is ok; for example, declaring variables to hold intermediate steps in